otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/05-interfaces-enumerations-and-functional-programming.md

 ## Composition vs. Inheritance

+You will hear about two different ways of reusing code: composition and inheritance.
+As you know, inheritance is when a class inherits from another class.
+Composition is when a class contains an instance of another class.
+Inheritance is an "is-a" relationship, while composition is a "has-a" relationship.

 ## Enumerations

 An enumeration (or enum for short) is a value type that is used to define a set of named constants.
 Enumerations are useful when you have a fixed set of values that a variable can take on, such as the days of the week or the suits in a deck of cards.